Principal Place of Business

 A permanent sign, not less than 24 square feet in size must be either painted on the office, attached to the office with nails or bolts, or placed on posts in the display yard that have been securely anchored in the ground.
 The sign must fully identify the transporter and show the full name of the transporter as it is licensed and the transporter number assigned to them.

-- Include photographs of owner, partners or corporate officers.
+- Include passport quality photographs of owners, partners, or corporate officers.

 - A picture of the Principal Place of Business and sign should be submitted to MVED along with the application forms and fees.